Shelton and Hardwick

 Shelton and Hardwick is a civil parish in South Norfolk, England, made up of the villages of Shelton and Hardwick.
 It lies about 3 km south-east of Long Stratton, about 6 km north of Harleston and 10 km west of Bungay.
 It covers an area of 8.90 km2 and had a population of 283 in 107 households at the 2001 census, increasing the population at the 2011 Census to 298.

-Shelton contains a primary school, a church and Shelton Hall.
+Shelton contains a nursery, a church and Shelton Hall.

 Churches

 Hardwick has a grade I listed church (which is famous locally for its ruined tower and is one of 124 existing round-tower churches in Norfolk), as well as several farms and a substantial amount of housing.
 It was also home to a Royal Air Force airfield, which was used by the United States Army Air Forces during World War II.